Not so fast Arizona.

 The Cardinals will have to wait at least another week to clinch a second-consecutive NFC West crown.

 In front of a national audience watching "Monday Night Football," the 49ers wouldn't allow their NFC West counterparts to waltz into Candlestick Park and clinch a playoff berth.
 Instead, they forced seven turnovers (five fumbles and two interceptions) in a 24-9 victory that keeps their playoff hopes alive.

-“I think tonight we had the opportunity to go out and show the nation, all that was watching, what type of football that we can play," linebacker Joe Staley said.
+"I think tonight we had the opportunity to go out and show the nation, all that was watching, what type of football that we can play," linebacker Joe Staley said.
 "Tonight, the light was on us.
 We stepped up and it showed."

 Unlike weeks past, it was the 49ers opponents who made self-inflicted wounds.
 Coincidentally, head coach Mike Singletary made it a point this week to stress that point to his players.

 "Let's see how good we can be without killing ourselves in the process," Singletary said.
 "I think, with the exception of the couple of turnovers that we had, I think we came out and did that for the most part."

 With all the changes of possession (nine combined turnovers by both teams) it was the Cardinals who came up with the game's first turnover when defensive end Darnell Dockett batted a Smith pass up in the air to himself.

 Although Arizona could not come up with points off their first turnover, the 49ers scored the game's first touchdown as a result of their own initial takeaway.
 Arizona running back Tim Hightower lost possession of his second carry of the game, when free safety Dashon Goldson laid a big hit on him knocking the ball out in the process.
 The officials blew the play dead, but a challenge from Singletary gave the 49ers possession at Arizona's 8-yard line.